 Early Education & Care services are designed to make sure that children grow up healthy, are ready to start school, and are cared for in safe stimulating early education and care settings.
 Early Education & Care services support parents and caregivers so they can work, attend school and strive to build a better life for their families.

 Fuel Assistance services help eligible individuals pay for heating their house or apartment during the heating season (between November 1st and April 30th of each year).
 Energy conservation services help with home improvements that improve efficiency and lower household heating costs.

 Housing services help by advocating for affordable housing for low and moderate income families.
 There are many supports available related to Housing Services.

 Good financial management skills can help families learn to save and reach their long term goals.
-Knowing how to budget, saving toward a goal or saving for an asset, such as college, owning a small business or purchasing a home, can foster long-term self-sufficiency for families.
+Knowing how to budget, saving toward a goal or saving for an asset, such as college, owning a small business or purchasing a home, can foster long-term asset building and economic mobility for families.
 There is a range of financial capability services available that help families realize their dreams.